websanco/liferay-learn/docs/dxp/7.x/en/site-building/publishing-tools/publications/making-and-publishing-changes.md

 ![Click on Schedule in the Publications bar drop-down menu.](./making-and-publishing-changes/images/07.png)

-Alternatively, you can publish a publication by going to its *Changes* page and clicking on *Schedule*.
+Alternatively, you can publish by going to a publication's *Changes* page and clicking on *Schedule*.

 DXP performs a preliminary conflict detection to see if there are any existing conflicts.
-If there are no conflicts, or all conflicts have been resolved, you are directed to set a date and time for publishing your changes.
+If there are no conflicts or all conflicts have been resolved, you can set a date and time for publishing your changes.

 ![Set a date and time to publish your changes.](./making-and-publishing-changes/images/08.png)

-At the time of the publication, DXP will perform a second conflict detection to ensure there are no new conflicting changes.
+At the time of the publication, DXP performs a second conflict detection to ensure there are no new conflicting changes.
 The publish fails if DXP detects new conflicts that cannot be automatically resolved.
 If the conflicts can be resolved automatically, DXP proceeds with publishing.

 ## Additional Information